Steps to running a Development Week Event

 You’ve successfully hosted your event but your work hasn’t finished yet.
 As part of your agreement with the Student Lead Activity Fund and Development Weeks you’ll have to produce a short reflective piece on your event – who was there, how did you organise it etc. You’ll also have to gather together all your sign in/consent forms/evaluations and hand them over to Development Weeks.

-STEP 8: Degree Plus
+STEP 8: Future-Ready Award

 Find out more about how Development Weeks at Queen's can develop your skills and count towards your degree